What is a paycheck?

 Every paycheck shows an employee’s earnings, taxes, and deductions.
 Here's what you'll typically find:

-Paychecks can be issued in two main ways:
+Paychecks can be issued to employees in two main ways:

 If you still rely on paper checks, switching to direct deposit can save time, reduce payroll headaches, and provide employees with a more reliable way to get paid.